-This plateau is one of the most beautiful dive sites in Sudan, some say of the entire Red Sea.
+One of the most beautiful dive sites in Sudan, some say in the entire Red Sea, is this plateau.

-There is a variety of colors and species that make a dive an unforgettable experience.
-The reef wall is very rugged on the upper 15 to 20 meters and forms numerous caves and crevices.
-Below this is the tongue-shaped plateau, which sinks to 30 meters.
-There is a small channel parallel to his approach.
-The outside, covered with numerous hard corals, drops steeply into the depth.
-At a depth of 55 meters, a narrow sloping slope hugs the southern end.
-The Big Boys pass this long foothill into the open water.
+There is a diversity of colors and species that make this dive an unforgettable experience.
+The reef wall is craggy on the upper 15 to 20 meters and forms numerous caves and crevices.
+Below this is the tongue-shaped plateau, which descends to 30 meters.
+Parallel to its base is a small channel.
+The outer side, covered with numerous hard corals, slopes steeply into the depths.

-After an excursion to the southern tip, the plateau can be explored in all its splendor.
-In the middle is a mushroom-like, beautifully overgrown coral block.
-The bottom is covered with sea fans, leather and stone corals, on which dragon heads lurk for prey floating past.
+After a trip to the southern tip, the plateau can then be explored in all its glory.
+In the center is a mushroom-like, beautifully overgrown coral block.
+The bottom is covered with gorgonians, leather corals and stony corals, where scorpionfish are lurking for prey swimming by.

 - Precontinent II